bastndev/Lynx-Theme-Pro/CODE_OF_CONDUCT.md

 ## Scope

 This Code of Conduct applies to all project spaces, including GitHub issues, pull requests, discussions, and any other forums where our community interacts.
 It also applies when representing the project in public spaces.

-## Contact

-For questions about this Code of Conduct or to report concerns, please contact: gobasdev@gmail.com

----

-*This Code of Conduct is inspired by best practices from the open source community and adapted specifically for the Lynx Theme Pro project.*